 It also represents a social setting so that people can vote on the solution, recommend it – a Trip Advisor for data, which is what you need now because there’s just so much.

 Everything now is social, and I’m hearing more and more people saying that analytics is social.
 The power is not in what you know, it’s in what you share.
 I think the millennials in particular get that, and this is forcing the Generation Xers and Yers, and the baby boomers to sit up and pay attention.

 Everyone is kind of coming into the mix and we’re seeing worry now and address data governance.

 Are companies just scratching the surface in terms of what data can bring to their organisations?

 I think we are at the early stages.
 As soon as you start to see the IoT take off more and more, you’re going to see analysts in their free time creating new data sources from combining existing data sources.

-And they’ll start socialising those, maybe monitising those and I think the consumer – the data creator – will become more powerful, and as consumers we’ll start monitising our data at some point, because it is valuable.
+And they’ll start socialising those, maybe monetising those and I think the consumer – the data creator – will become more powerful, and as consumers we’ll start monetising our data at some point, because it is valuable.